Blog

 Yes, there is a direct relationship between TACoS and overall profitability.
 Since the metric also considers ad spend and organic sales, it provides a more holistic view of your business profitability.

-How can I ensure my product listing search terms are up to date?
+How can I ensure my product listing search terms are up-to-date?

 You can ensure your product listing search terms are up to date using these methods:

-• Keyword research – Research high-performing keywords using tools like Atom 11 or Semrush to find words and phrases relevant to your target audience.
+• Keyword research: Research high-performing keywords using tools like Atom 11 or Semrush to find words and phrases relevant to your target audience.

-• Analyze competitor listings – Find the keywords that your competitors are using in their titles and descriptions.
+• Analyze competitor listings: Find the keywords that your competitors are using in their titles and descriptions.

-• Monitor keywords – Continuously monitor keywords to find words that are converting and those that are not.
+• Monitor keywords: Continuously monitor keywords to find words that are converting and those that are not.

 How can new sellers utilize TACoS to compete with established brands?